99EnriqueD/receiver-tutorial/tutorial.md

 ## Welcome

 Hello!
-In this lesson we will be programming the central micro:bits which will collect data from all students teams during the challenge.
+In this lesson we will be programming the central micro:bits which will collect data from all students teams during the IoTeach challenge.

 ## Setup 1